betaflight/betaflight.com/docs/wiki/boards/PYRODRONEF4.md

 TX2, RX2 -> UART2 Esc Telemetry (use for esc telemetery)
 TX3, RX3 -> UART3 TEL PAD (use for frsky temeletery has inverter build in) TX4, RX4 -> UART4 (Free uart)
-TX5, RX5 -> UART5 TX5 (TX5 use for smart audio, No RX5 pinout )
+TX5, RX5 -> UART5 TX5 (TX5 use for SmartAudio, No RX5 pinout )
 TX6, RX6 -> UART5 (design to use crossfire rx)

 ## board label